 - by giving you further advice or support with housing.

-Sometimes we ask the council to pay compensation.
+Sometimes we ask the council to pay a financial remedy.
 We may also recommend that it reviews the way it deals with similar cases.

 Examples of some complaints we have considered